Luc Violette: Men's

-Team Casper continued their success into the 2025-26 curling season, starting the season by finishing second at the 2025 Trentino Curling World Cup, losing to Yannick Schwaller 7–6 in the final.
+Team Casper would again find their success in the 2025–26 curling season, starting the season by finishing second at the 2025 Trentino Curling World Cup, losing to Yannick Schwaller 7–6 in the final.
 Casper continued their strong start to the season by winning the Grand Slam of Curling Masters Tier 2 event, beating Kevin Koe 4–2 in the final.
 Their performance over the past two seasons qualified the team for the 2025 United States Olympic Curling Trials.
 At the Trials, Team Casper would go 4–2 in the round robin and beat the rink led by 2018 Olympic Champion and 5-time Olympian John Shuster in the best-of-three final series, winning the deciding Game 3 by a score of 7-5 after the two sides split the first two games.
-This win qualified the Casper rink to represent the United States at the 2025 Olympic Qualification Event, with the goal of qualifying for the 2026 Winter Olympics.
+This win qualified the Casper rink to represent the United States at the 2025 Olympic Qualification Event.
+The team would go on to win the Qualification Event, finishing 6–1 after round robin play and beating China's Xu Xiaoming 9–4, qualifying for the 2026 Winter Olympics.